AnnMarie Wolpe: England 1963-1991

 Wolpe and her husband both built up academic careers in England.
-She worked initially in the University of Bradford's Yugoslav studies unit.
+She first worked in the University of Bradford's Yugoslav studies unit.
 She then moved to the future Middlesex University and established its Women's Studies programme, gaining a Ph.D. there.

 She was one of the initial editorial collective for the Feminist Review, and co-edited a work Feminism and Materialism with Annette Kuhn.

 Return to South Africa

 In 1991 the Wolpes returned to South Africa.
 She worked at University of the Western Cape, initially in its Centre for Adult and Continuing Education and then in the Education Policy Unit until she retired in 1998.
 She then led a Gender Equity Task Team for the Ministry of Education and set up the Gender Equity Directorate in the Department of Education.

 Wolpe died in her sleep on 14 February 2018, aged 87, and was survived by three children and six grandchildren.